mehmetalidemir/mehmetalidemir/README.md

 #
 - 🔭 I’m currently working on iOS app development

-- 📫 How to reach me: wdemir@proton.me
+- 📫 How to reach me: mehmetalidemir99@gmail.com